dautroc/flash-vscode/README.md

 ## Known Issues

-*   Label character generation is currently limited to a predefined set of single characters.
-If more targets are found than available unique labels, not all targets will receive a label.
+*   Label character generation is limited to a predefined set of single characters (e.g., `f`, `j`, `d`, `k`).
+If there are more potential jump targets visible on screen than available unique single-character labels, not all targets will receive a label.
+This is a deliberate design choice to keep label input quick and simple.

 ---